Karen Brahe: Karen Brahe's library

 The library is the only private Danish library from the seventeenth century which survived fairly intact.
 Today it contains around 3,400 printed books, about 400 bound manuscripts, and another 600 or so unbound handwritten documents.

-Legacy

 The monastery's last residents moved out in 1970.
 In 1987, the Karen Brahe Society was founded with the aim of establishing a women's cultural center in the monastery buildings, now owned by Odense Municipality.